 Professional services at the sleep disorders program include patient evaluation, analysis of sleep study results, diagnosis of any sleep disorders and recommendations for follow up treatment, including surgery if necessary.

-To ensure continuity of care, the patient may be referred to a sleep surgeon for surgery; to a cardiologist, endocrinologist or other specialist to follow up on underlying causes, or be given a prescription for a device that can be used at home to regulate breathing during sleep.
+To ensure continuity of care, the patient may be referred to a sleep surgeon for surgery; to a dentist for oral appliance therapy; to a cardiologist, endocrinologist or other specialist to follow up on underlying causes, or be given a prescription for a device that can be used at home to regulate breathing during sleep.

 A Common Culprit: Obstructive Sleep Apnea